-To perform a Block Erase, the $\overline{CS}$ pin must first be asserted and the appropriate opcode (20h, 52h, or D8h) must be clocked into the device.
+To perform a Block Erase, the $\overline{\text{CS}}$ pin must first be asserted and the appropriate opcode (20h, 52h, or D8h) must be clocked into the device.
 After the opcode has been clocked in, the three address bytes specifying an address within the 4K-, 32K-, or 64K-byte block to be erased must be clocked in.
 Any additional data clocked into the device will be ignored.
-When the $\overline{CS}$ pin is deasserted, the device will erase the appropriate block.
-The erasing of the block is internally self-timed and should take place in a time of tBLKE.
+When the $\overline{\text{CS}}$ pin is deasserted, the device will erase the appropriate block.
+The erasing of the block is internally self-timed and should take place in a time of t{BLKE} .

 Since the Block Erase command erases a region of bytes, the lower order address bits do not need to be decoded by the device.
 Therefore, for a 4K-byte erase, address bits A11-A0 will be ignored by the device and their values can be either a logical "1" or "0".
 For a 32K-byte erase, address bits A14-A0 will be ignored, and for a 64K-byte erase, address bits A15-A0 will be ignored by the device.
-Despite the lower order address bits not being decoded by the device, the complete three address bytes must still be clocked into the device before the $\overline{CS}$ pin is deasserted, and the $\overline{CS}$ pin must be deasserted on an even byte boundary (multiples of eight bits); otherwise, the device will abort the operation and no erase operation will be performed.
+Despite the lower order address bits not being decoded by the device, the complete three address bytes must still be clocked into the device before the $\overline{\text{CS}}$ pin is deasserted; otherwise, the device will abort the operation and no erase operation will be performed.

-If the address specified by A23-A0 points to a memory location within a sector that is in the protected state, then the Block Erase command will not be executed, and the device will return to the idle state once the $\overline{CS}$ pin has been deasserted.
+If the address specified by A23-A0 points to a memory location within a sector that is in the protected state, then the Block Erase command will not be executed, and the device will return to the idle state once the $\overline{\text{CS}}$ pin has been deasserted.